Formylglycine-generating enzyme: Protein domain

 In molecular biology, "formylglycine-generating enzyme" (sometimes annotated as formylglycine-generating sulfatase enzyme) is the name of the FGE protein domain, whether or not the protein is catalytically active.
 Both prokaryotic and eukaryotic homologs of FGE possess highly conserved active sites — including the catalytic cysteine residues required for enzymatic function.
 Activation of molecular oxygen is thought to be carried out by conserved residues close to the FGE catalytic site in aerobic organisms.
 The catalytic cysteine residues are involved in a thiol-cysteine exchange leading to the ultimate production of fGly.

 Disease states

 In humans, mutations in SUMF1 result in defects in FGE, which in turn causes the impairment of sulfatases.
 The result is a disease called multiple sulfatase deficiency (MSD), in which the accumulation of glycosaminoglycans or sulfolipids can cause early infant death.
 This disease can be further differentiated into neonatal, late infantile, and juvenile, with neonatal being the most severe.
 Common symptoms include ichthyosis, hypotonia, skeletal abnormalities, and overall cognitive decline.
 In 2017 Weidner et al., found an association with SUMF1 expression and chronic obstructive pulmonary disease (COPD) development.
 As of January 2020, there were more than 100 reported cases worldwide of MSD.
-Known substrates for SUMF1 are: N-acetylgalactosamine-6-sulfate sulfatase (GALNS), arylsulfatase A (ARSA), steroid sulfatase (STS) and arylsulfatase E (ARSE); all molecules that contain cysteine.
+Known substrates for SUMF1 are: N-acetylgalactosamine-6-sulfate sulfatase (GALNS), arylsulfatase A (ARSA), steroid sulfatase (STS) and arylsulfatase L (ARSL); all molecules that contain cysteine.
 FGE converts this cysteine group into C-𝛼-formylglycine.
 SUMF1 occurs in the endoplasmic reticulum or its lumen.